SimonMMB/Sprint_4/README.md

 </details>

 ## About The Project
-Web application for creating and managing personalized training programs, with exercises progress and session tracking.
+Web application for creating and managing personalized training programs, with exercises and sessions tracking.

 ✨ Key Features

-✅ Create programs with custom frequencies and durations ✅ Log weights lifted for each exercise in every training session and display progress ✅ Track completed sessions vs. total sessions
+* ✅ Create programs with custom frequencies and durations
+* ✅ Log weights lifted for each exercise in every training session and display progress
-✅ Responsive design (mobile and desktop friendly)
+* ✅ Track completed sessions vs. total sessions
-✅ Secure user authentication
+* ✅ Secure user authentication

 <p align="left">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

 * **Backend**: Laravel 12
-* **Frontend**: Tailwind CSS + Blade + Livewire
+* **Frontend**: Tailwind CSS + Blade + Livewire + JS
 * **Authentication**: Breeze
 * **Database**: MySQL

 <p align="left">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps:

 1. Clone the repo
    ```sh